 Selecting a Deployment Mode

-The SD-WAN 4100/5100 appliance can be deployed inline or in a one-arm mode.
+The SD-WAN 4000, 4100, and 5100 appliances can be deployed inline or in a one-arm mode.
 Inline deployments do not require router reconfiguration; one-arm modes do.
-SD-WAN 4100/5100 offers internal port bypassing (fail-to-wire) to allow traffic to continue flowing in inline mode if the appliance fails.
+These platform editions offer internal port bypassing (fail-to-wire) to allow traffic to continue flowing in inline mode if the appliance fails.

 - Inline, bridged (L2 inline).
 This closely resembles a standard SD-WAN inline deployment.
 Packets enter one bridge port and exit the other bridge port.

 - Inline, routed.
 The NetScaler instance uses routing rules instead of bridging rules to determine how to forward packets.

 - Virtual inline.
 This resembles WCCP, but lacks built-in health-checking.